 When we are in the throws of anxiety, we want immediate relief.
 How can there be a silver lining in all of this?

-A best-selling self-help workbook using the principles of cognitive behavioural therapy to help with generalized anxiety, panic attacks, phobias, social anxiety and other anxiety-related conditions.
+A best-selling self-help workbook using the principles of cognitive behavioural therapy (CBT) to help with generalized anxiety, panic attacks, phobias, social anxiety and other anxiety-related conditions.
+Best for those with an interest in CBT.

 Canada-wide, 24/7 professional phone counselling and other support options.